vouch-network/vouch.agency/server/README.md

 ## Deploy

-This server can be deployed anywhere (such as [fly](https://fly.io/)) and can exist in as many instances as needed.
+This server can be deployed anywhere (such as [fly](https://fly.io/)) and can exist in as many instances as needed, as long it has the app public key.

 Once deployed, the URLs of all relay peers should be set in Next.js app env variables as `NEXT_PUBLIC_GUN_PEERS`.